Ten Years Later

 - My network of friends has grown, and I talk to them more often.

 So, have I arrived?
 Sort of.
 It’s axiomatic in mental healthcare that depression doesn’t just go away but requires lifelong management.
 I’m functional and I enjoy life, mostly, but I know I can’t just stay there—I need to proactively protect my mental and physical health.
 That means I get enough sleep and nap if I need to.
 I have become a bicycle commuter and get plenty of physical exercise.
 I talk to friends.
 I exercise my brain.
-I recognize when I’m anxious, but I don’t become anxious about it—that leads to a downward spiral and crash if you let it.
+I recognize when I’m anxious, but I don’t become anxious about my anxiety—that leads to a downward spiral and crash if you let it.
 I confront problems before they can become unmanageable.
 I work through problems instead of suffering in silence.

 -